 What’s Next?
 When to Take a Pregnancy Test

-The most important takeaway from your implantation window is knowing when you can trust a pregnancy test.
-Home pregnancy tests work by detecting the hormone hCG, which the body only begins to produce after implantation is complete.
+The most important takeaway from your implantation window is knowing when you can get a reliable result from a home pregnancy test.
+These tests work by detecting the pregnancy hormone, hCG (human chorionic gonadotropin), in your urine, which your body only begins to produce in significant amounts *after* implantation is complete.

 - The Golden Rule: For the most accurate result, you should wait until at least 14 days after your estimated ovulation date, or the day of your missed period.

 - Why Wait?
-Testing before this can result in a false negative because your hCG levels may not be high enough for the test to detect yet.
+Testing before this date can lead to a heartbreaking false negative.
+Your hCG levels may simply not be high enough yet for the test to detect, even if you have successfully conceived.